Milutin Mrkonjić

 Milutin Mrkonjić (Милутин Мркоњић; /sh/; 23 May 1942 – 27 November 2021) was a Serbian politician.
 He co-founded the Socialist Party of Serbia, together with Slobodan Milošević.

-Education and career
+Biography

 Mrkonjić was born in 1942 in Belgrade, then occupied by Nazi Germany.
 His father was a Croatian Serb from the village of Bojna, near Glina, in the region of Banija.

-Mrkonjić graduated from the University of Belgrade Faculty of Civil Engineering in 1968.
+In 1968, Mrkonjić graduated from the University of Belgrade, Faculty of Civil Engineering.
 He was the first director of CIP - Institute of Transportation.

-He was the head of the Reconstruction Agency after NATO bombing of FR Yugoslavia in 1999.
+Mrkonjić was the head of the Reconstruction Agency after NATO bombing of FR Yugoslavia in 1999.

-He ran for president in the 2008 election under slogans "Achievements speak for themselves" (Serbian: Дела говоре, Dela govore) and "Our Comrade!" (Наш друг!
-Naš drug!).
-Mrkonjić finished fourth with 5.97%.

-On 8 May 2007, Mrkonjić became vice-president of the National Assembly of Serbia, and on 7 July 2008 he became Minister for Infrastructure in the Serbian government.
-He became the Minister for Infrastructure and Energy in March 2011.
+On 8 May 2007, Mrkonjić became vice-president of the National Assembly of Serbia.
+On 7 July 2008, he became Minister for Infrastructure in the Serbian government.
+Mrkonjić became the Minister for Infrastructure and Energy in March 2011.

+From 2012 until his death, Mrkonjić was in a relationship with Serbian singer Ana Bekuta.
+He died on 27 November 2021 at the age of 79.
+Mrkonjić was buried on 2 December in the Alley of Distinguished Citizens at the New Cemetery in Belgrade.